wolf-J/wolf-git-worksppace/readme.txt

-Gir is a verdion control system.
+Gir is a distributed verdion control system.
 Git is free software.